New to creating a website? Here’s a quick list of starter tips to get you going:

 2. Hosting:

-All domain names (websites) need a place for their website to reside.
+All domain names (websites) need a computer for their website to run that’s available worldwide 24/7.
 This hosting fee is the only other recurring fee necessary to run a website besides the domain registration fee.
-You can either host with us and we’ll setup everything for free including email addresses, or you can choose any hosting company that suits you.
-Again, namecheap.com is the least expensive and provides excellent services so I’d go there first.
-GoDaddy is not the cheapest, but they’re reliable and have excellent customer support.
-Both hosting services now include an SSL certificate with their shared hosting plans.
-You need an SSL for the lock icon and the https protocol.
-It used to be a separate fee, now they’re including it.
-GoDaddy used to have unlimited hosting space, now it’s large but not unlimited.
-Namecheap still offers unlimited.
+You can choose to host with us and we’ll setup everything for free including email addresses, or you can choose any hosting company that suits you.
+Again, namecheap.com is the least expensive and provides excellent services.
+GoDaddy is usually reliable and have excellent customer support.
+Both of those hosting providers include an SSL certificate with their shared hosting plans.

 3. Email:

-After you’ve registered your domain name and purchased a hosting plan, all cPanel type hosting accounts come with free email accounts – so you don’t need to buy additional email plans.
-Many hosting companies will try and sell this as an extra service.
+After you’ve registered your domain name and purchased a hosting plan, all cPanel type hosting accounts come with free email accounts – so you don’t need to buy additional email plans, yet many hosting companies will try and sell this as an extra service.
 Login to your hosting account control panel, look for the email icon and click it, then add any emails you might want such as info@yourwebsitedomainname.com.
 If you are on a plan with limited hosting space, such as our own, you may wish instead to setup an email FORWARDER instead.
-A forwarder is an alias which can function as a mailing list as well.
-Example: info@yourwebsitedomainname.com can be created as an email forwarder and it simply forwards that email address to whatever email you’d like, such as your Gmail or Proton mail address.
+A forwarder is an alias for an email address and which can also be setup as a mailing list to send multiple recipients.

 A beginners guide to using wordpress